-Two USARTs, independently configurable, enable communication at a high baud rate in synchronous or asynchronous mode.
+Two independently configurable USARTs enable communication at a high baud rate in synchronous or asynchronous mode.
 The format includes start, stop and parity bits and up to 8 data bits.
-Each USART also features a Timeout and a Time Guard register, facilitating the use of the two dedicated Peripheral Data Controller (PDC) channels.
+Each USART also features a Time-out and a Time-guard register, facilitating the use of the two dedicated Peripheral Data Controller (PDC) channels.

-The 3-channel, 16-bit Timer Counter (TC) is highly programmable and supports capture or waveform modes.
+The 3-channel, 16-bit Timer/Counter (TC) is highly programmable and supports capture or waveform modes.
 Each TC channel can be programmed to measure or generate different kinds of waves, and can detect and control two input/output signals.
-The TC has also 3 external clock signals.
+The TC also has three external clock signals.